Kucoin/kucoin-api-docs/source/localizable/index.html.md

-isWithdrawEnabled | Is the withdraw function enabled or not withdrawMinFee | Minimum withdrawal fee precision | Floating point precision. chain | The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.
+isWithdrawEnabled | Is the withdraw function enabled or not withdrawMinFee | Minimum withdrawal fee precision | Floating point precision. chain | The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is ERC20.

 ## Apply Withdraw